wheaney/breezy-desktop/README.md

 This repo contains a collection of tools to enable virtual desktop environments for gaming and productivity on Linux using [supported XR glasses](https://github.com/wheaney/XRLinuxDriver#supported-devices).

-There are two installations at the moment. **Note: Don't manually install either of these if you're running the Decky plugin on the same machine, as they invalidate each other's installations.
+There are two installations available. **Note: Don't manually install either of these if you're running the Decky plugin on the same machine, as they invalidate each other's installations.
 This is only temporary.**
-* [Breezy GNOME](#breezy-gnome) for desktop support, primarily in GNOME Linux desktop environments
+* [Breezy Desktop](#breezy-desktop) for KDE Plasma or GNOME desktop environments on Linux.
 * [Breezy Vulkan](#breezy-vulkan) primarily for gaming but would work with pretty much any application that uses Vulkan rendering.

-## Breezy GNOME
+## Breezy Desktop

-Breezy GNOME is a virtual workspace solution for Linux desktops that use the GNOME desktop environment (support GNOME versions 42 through 48); see [non-GNOME setup](#non-gnome-setup) if you want to try it without a GNOME desktop environment.
-It currently supports multiple virtual monitors and multiple physical monitors.
-See [upcoming features](#upcoming-features) for more improvements on the horizon.
+Breezy Desktop is a virtual workspace solution for Linux desktops that use the KDE Plasma 6 or GNOME desktop environments (GNOME versions 42 through 48).
+It supports launching multiple virtual monitors alongside multiple physical monitors.
+For Linux users not running GNOME or KDE, you can play around with a [nested GNOME setup](#nested-gnome-setup).

+For the best performance, ensure you have the latest graphics drivers installed for your distro.

+### KDE Plasma Setup (Alpha)

+When you connect your glasses for the first time, you'll be presented with some options around how to extend your desktop that aren't very clear.
+Choose the "No action" option to leave the glasses' display independent.
+If you're running KDE on `X11`, you won't be able to launch virtual displays; Steam Deck users note the extra step in the setup instructions for switching to `Wayland`, other users may be offered the option at the login screen.

+To setup Breezy on KDE, with your glasses unplugged:
+1. Download the [Breezy KWin setup script](https://github.com/wheaney/breezy-desktop/releases/download/dev/breezy_kwin_setup) -- do `rm ~/Downloads/breezy_kwin_setup` first if you're repeating this step
+2. Set the execute flag: `chmod +x ~/Downloads/breezy_kwin_setup`
+3. Run setup with the dev tag, verify no errors in the output: `~/Downloads/breezy_kwin_setup --tag dev`
+4. If on SteamOS and want to use virtual displays, run this: `steamos-session-select plasma-wayland-persistent`
+  * **Important note** - this will prevent you from accessing Game Mode again, until you undo it by running just `steamos-session-select`
+5. Log out and back in.

+After setup, you'll have an application called `Breezy Desktop` installed.
+Launch that and follow any instructions.
+You will need to log out and back in at least once to get the KWin plugin working.
+You can also configure keyboard shortcuts for the most common toggle actions.
+The Breezy Desktop app doesn't have to be running to use the virtual desktop or the keyboard shortcuts once you've configured everything to your liking.

 ### GNOME Setup

-For the best performance, ensure you have the latest graphics drivers installed for your distro.
-Also, double-check that your glasses are extending your workspace and not just mirroring your primary monitor by opening up the `Displays` settings dialog and choosing the `Join` option for multiple displays.
-If you're running `GNOME on Xorg`, you may not be able to launch virtual displays; switch to `Wayland` or follow the [GNOME Legacy setup](#gnome-widescreen-legacy-setup) instructions.
+Make sure your glasses are extending your workspace and not just mirroring your primary monitor by opening up the `Displays` settings dialog and choosing the `Join` option for multiple displays.
+If you're running `GNOME on Xorg`, you won't be able to launch virtual displays; switch to `Wayland` or follow the [GNOME Legacy setup](#gnome-widescreen-legacy-setup) instructions if you want access to widescreen mode.

-#### Multi-display (Beta)
+#### GNOME Multi-display

-**Note: an [AUR installation](#arch-linux) is also available for Arch users**
+**Note: an [AUR installation](#gnome-arch-linux-setup) is also available for Arch users**

 1. Download the Breezy GNOME [setup script](https://github.com/wheaney/breezy-desktop/releases/latest/download/breezy_gnome_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/breezy_gnome_setup`)
 2. Run the setup script: `~/Downloads/breezy_gnome_setup`
 3. Log out and back in, then proceed to [usage](#breezy-gnome-usage).

-#### Arch Linux
+#### GNOME Arch Linux setup

 Breezy GNOME is in AUR (but not pacman, yet).
 To install, run these commands from a terminal: